1 3

 London is the multicultural city of the world.
 It has its own energy, a rich and storied history and plenty of famous landmarks that you can take in on foot.
 There’s a good reason that so many famous people from Mozart to Florence Nightingale to Jimi Hendrix decided to call it home.
-This neat little walking tour of London covers centuries of history and will leave you feeling culturally nourished.
+This neat little walking tour of London covers the most iconic London attractions, as well as centuries of history and will leave you feeling culturally nourished.

 Buckingham Palace